FAQs

 How are Poseidon Principles for Marine Insurance related to Poseidon Principles and the Sea Cargo Charter?

-The Poseidon Principles for Marine Insurance were developed in December 2021 and were strongly inspired by the Poseidon Principles for Financial Institutions.
+The Poseidon Principles for Marine Insurance were developed in December 2021 and were strongly inspired by the Poseidon Principles (for financial institutions).
 The four core Principles are the same for both initiatives, which also use the same metric, the AER (Annual Efficiency Ratio).

 Becoming a member

-Who can be a signatory?
+Who can be a signatory or affiliate member?

-Under the current scope, the Poseidon Principles for Marine Insurance are applicable to insurers with H&M policies.
 However, the ecosystem of key players extends beyond this limit, and the framework must be inclusive of these perspectives and their support.
 Therefore, affiliate membership is applicable to insurance brokers and collective groups (such as insurance associations, captives, unions, and P&I Clubs), and such support is welcome.
 Activities and requirements for affiliate members are available throughout the Technical Guidance where appropriate.

 It is the intent that over time and with increasing access to reliable data and information for public disclosure of climate alignment, the scope of the Principles will expand to include more affiliate members as signatories.